 - Put your chosen treat and a slice of cucumber on top of the tea towel.

-- Stagger the books or boxes next to the bucket to create steps for your hamster to climb.
+- Stagger the books or boxes next to the bucket to create steps for the hamster to climb.

 - Periodically check the bucket.
-You may need to be patient, but with luck, your hamster will eventually fall in, leaving you the chance to retrieve it.
+You may need to be patient, but with luck, the hamster will eventually fall in, leaving you the chance to retrieve it.

 How Do I Stop My Hamster From Trying To Escape?

-It can be stressful to see your hamster always trying to escape.
+It can be stressful to see the hamster always trying to escape.
 Thankfully, there are things you can do to discourage this behavior, such as:

 Glass Tank